- 0.1 Finding information about your state:

 Finding information about your state:

-Telling your story and the barriers you face because of lack of services, settings or accommodations is the most important advocacy tool.
+Telling your story and the barriers you face because of lack of access to housing, services, or other community opportunities is the most important advocacy tool.
+Many government leaders are unaware of the challenges individuals with intellectual/developmental disabilities and their families face.
 It is also important to show that your story is just one of many.

 The following 2-part presentation was given by Desiree Kameka, Director of Community Engagement & Housing Networks at Madison House Autism Foundation at the Together for Choice Conference in 2015.